United Peninsula Association is a 501c3 designated organization! Please join our community efforts now.

 Past President’s Message:

-2015 was a very tough year of transition and troubling undertakings brought on with a leadership change and the numerous projects UPA has been involved with for Fairpoint Peninsula!
-Everyone loves the results, but few want to volunteer to do their part to make the organization even stronger.
+2016 was a very tough year of transition and troubling undertakings brought on with a leadership change and the numerous projects UPA has been involved with for Fairpoint Peninsula!
+Everyone loves the results, but few want to volunteer to do their part to make the organization even stronger and lead UPA into the future.
 We desperately need new volunteers from all of our Peninsula communities if we are to continue to improve our communities.
 We have numerous projects going on, but volunteers are what have made UPA the force it is.
 You can make a difference!
 Please step forward and help us today.

-The biggest disappointment of the year had to be the city of Gulf Breeze backing out of their commitments to restore the West Course and keep all 36 holes of Tiger Point Golf Club open for golf.
+The biggest disappointment of the year had to be the city of Gulf Breeze backing out of their negotiated commitments to restore the West Course and keep all 36 holes of Tiger Point Golf Club (TPGC) open for golf.
 UPA stood behind them initially when they needed us to help them get approval for their conditional use if they acquired the property.
 Their stated position to save millions of dollars for SSRUS not having to build a new facility on Bergren Road held true then and still holds true today!
 The current Mayor still insists that we are the problem and not them backing off of their commitments.
-Well as long as I and bunch of other folks are alive, we will not allow them to run over the part of the Peninsula, just because we are not the “proper” part of Gulf Breeze.
+They totally misrepresented the negotiated results leading up to their purchase of the courses and now they want to profit from their purchase.
+As long as the folks they negotiated with on behalf of everyone near TPGC are alive, we will not allow them to run over this part of the Peninsula, just because we are not the “proper” part of Gulf Breeze.
+Maybe it is time for us to incorporate and become the largest city in Santa Rosa County!

-I know the HWY 98 corridor changes have been and will continue to be challenging to all of us at times, but the end results in early 2016 and beyond will be well worth it!
-There have been a few snags for FDOT and SRC due to the April ’15 flooding and that is and will continue to be addressed by the County and State road resources.
-I cannot stress enough how lucky we are to have a Commissioner that is truly involved and is conscious of the budget as well as our County needs.
+The HWY 98 corridor changes have been and will continue to be challenging to all of us at different times, but the end result after the Pensacola Bay Bridge is replaced in 2020 and beyond will be worth it!
+There have been a few snags for FDOT (especially with traffic signals) and SRC with development and adjacent flooding issues, but both of these issues are front center with both governmental entities.
+I cannot stress enough how lucky we are to have a Commissioner that is truly involved and is conscious of the budget our peninsula needs.
 Commissioner Lane Lynchard is just that person!
 And don’t think his wife Lori just sits by idly.
 She is heavily involved in many of these Peninsula projects behind the scenes.
-When the disruptions finally end, we will have better pedestrian crossings, protected bike lanes, and a wider, smoother, safer, drive along the HWY 98 corridor.
+When the disruptions finally end, we will have a better, safer, and quicker drive along the HWY 98 corridor.

-We are also working on an updated, comprehensive Flood Mitigation Plan for Santa Rosa County and specifically the HWY 98 area, but again we need more volunteers.
-Preferably, one from each HOA or business on the Peninsula from Gulf Breeze to Navarre that was recently flooded would be ideal.
-This group provides recommendation to FEMA and the State for grants and which projects get the $$$.
-The south end can use some help!
+Several UPA members are also working on an updated, comprehensive Flood Mitigation Plan for Santa Rosa County and specifically the HWY 98 corridor, but again we need more volunteers.
+Preferably, one from each area or business on the Peninsula from Gulf Breeze to Navarre that has been flooded during the past two years would be ideal.
+The SRC Flood Mitigation Committee, under the leadership of Sheila Fitzgerald, provides recommendations to FEMA, SRC, and the State for grants and which projects get the $$$.
+The south end can use some help getting and retaining their attention!

-I hope you have noticed that with the completion of the Tiger Point Community Center that several Board of County Commissioner and other official County meetings are being held in the south end!
-That is thanks to our Commissioner too!
+I hope you have noticed that with the completion of the Tiger Point Community Center that several Board of County Commissioner and Zoning Board meetings and other meetings are being held in the south end!
+That is thanks to our Commissioner as well!
 I look forward to continuing to serve with our Board as the Past President and continuing to see UPA grow and help improve our community in as many ways as possible.
 Please step up and help UPA grow to the next level.

 United Peninsula Association